How To Grease Tie Rod Ends

 Insert the needle into the boot close to where the boot meets the housing to make sure more new grease is getting to the bearing and old grease is being pushed away.

-Watch the dust boot and pump slowly until it begins to swell.
+Watch the dust boot and pump slowly, stopping once the boot swells.
 There are some different schools of thoughts here; some say to keep pumping until grease oozes out from under the edges of the boot while others believe once the boot starts to swell you should stop pumping.
-We suggest going with the second opinion since maintaining the integrity of the boot is important.
+We suggest stopping early since maintaining the integrity of the boot is important.

 Remove the needle and clean off any excess grease.
 There probably won’t be much excess grease but if there is wiping it away will keep dust and debris from collecting on that extra grease and allow a quicker diagnosis of future problems, like a leaky dust boot or failing seal.